Nadal, Raonic ousted in Italian Open quarters - Article - TSN

 Thiem almost allowed Nadal back into the match but managed to cancel out three break points to go into a 5-3 lead and he broke again to take the match when Nadal sent a forehand long.

-In the women's draw, second-seeded Karolina Pliskova of the Czech Republic lost 6-3, 7-6 (9) to No.8 seed Elina Svitolina.
+In the women's draw, Muguruza will face No.8 seed Elina Svitolina after the Ukrainian beat second-seeded Karolina Pliskova of the Czech Republic 6-3, 7-6 (9).

-It was the Ukrainian's first victory over Pliskova in five meetings and set up a semifinal against Venus Williams, seeded ninth, or third seed Garbine Muguruza.
+Muguruza raced into a 4-0 lead against Williams, who was seeded ninth, and comfortably closed out the set.

+The 36-year-old Williams used her experience to bounce back in the second, although she had to save three break points immediately after earning her first break of the match.

 Anett Kontaveit's dream debut ended as the Estonian qualifier lost 6-2, 6-4 to Madrid Open champion Simona Halep.